Last modified — 05 Sep 2025

 Verbally interpreting \(E_{1}\cup E_{2}\), \(\bigcup_{n=1}^{\infty} E_{n}\), and \(( \bigcup_{n=1}^{\infty } E_n) ^{c}\):

-A system has 5 components, which can either be working or have failed.
+A system has 5 components, which can either work or fail.

-The experiment consists of observing the current status (W/F) of the 5 components.
+The experiment consists of observing the status (W/F) of the 5 components.

 Describe the sample space for this experiment.